campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 The story and characters suck, but the gameplay is amazing.
 Three House's social elements were a waste of time, so less of that is also good.
 8/10.
 </info-box>

-In all seriousness, I hope this review has either nudged prospective players of *Engage* closer to a decision, or provided some interesting points to consider for those that have already played this game.
+In all seriousness, I hope this review was helpful for those that haven't played *Engage*, or provided some interesting points to consider for those that have.

 (One final note: not a single *Engage* pun can be found in this review.
 I'm incredibly proud of myself for that.)